agt-the-walker/shogi-utils/variants.md

 What if we only swap two pieces in the first row?
 In this case, we only have 33 different starting positions, which is not enough.
-However if we also replace a random piece in the first row (except the royal piece, obviously) by a random one introduced in Okisaki Shogi, then we get 33 * 8 * 3 = 792 different starting positions.
+However if we also replace a random piece in the first row (except the King, obviously) by a random one introduced in Okisaki Shogi, then we get 33 * 8 * 3 = 792 different starting positions.